-Loaded vehicles may handle differently than unloaded vehicles.
-Extra precautions, such as slower speeds and increased stopping distance, should be taken when driving a heavily loaded vehicle.
+WARNING: When loading the roof racks, we recommend you evenly distribute the load, as well as maintain a low center of gravity.
+Loaded vehicles, with higher centers of gravity, may handle differently than unloaded vehicles.
+Take extra precautions, such as slower speeds and increased stopping distance, when driving a heavily loaded vehicle.